VvELaadoplossing/chargeco-proxy/README.md

 ## How it fits

-- Companion worker **chargeco-consumer** reads the queue and writes the structured `sessions` and `intervals` rows to the shared D1 database `chargeco`.
+- Companion worker **chargeco-consumer** reads the queue and writes the structured `sessions` and `intervals` rows to the charger-side D1 database `chargeco-charger-data`.
 A StopTransaction is split there into a session summary plus its 15-minute interval rows — it is not stored as a single record.
 - Session energy is computed as the **sum of the interval kWh**, never meterStop - meterStart, because the meter register on these chargers is unreliable.